aipmhub/chat-plugin-sdk/docs/guides/js-server.md

 # JavaScript Server

-When developing LobeChat plugins, you may need a server to handle requests and send responses.
+When developing AiPMChat plugins, you may need a server to handle requests and send responses.
 This document will guide you through developing plugins on the server using JavaScript and recommend using the Vercel platform for deployment.

 ## Vercel as a Server Platform

 [Vercel](https://vercel.com/) is a cloud platform that provides simple deployment and hosting services, suitable for static websites and server-side applications.
-For LobeChat plugin development, the following features of Vercel are very useful:
+For AiPMChat plugin development, the following features of Vercel are very useful:

 - **Simple deployment process**: You can deploy your code to the cloud in a few simple steps.
 - **Custom domain support**: Vercel allows you to associate your service with a custom domain.